SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 js-angular-forms-8-Warning - Use-Renderer2

-To be able to use **Renderer2** inject it.
+In order to use Renderer2, we have to inject it.

-This way, we can access its methods to change the DOM.
+This way, we can access its methods and modify the DOM.

 ```js
 constructor( private renderer: Renderer2) { }